jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 30C Applications for national multiple-use approval relating to design work that is restricted building work
 (1) This section applies if an application for a national multiple-use approval is accompanied by plans and specifications that contain design work (relating to building work) that is design work of a kind declared by the Governor-General by Order in Council to be restricted building work for the purposes of this Act.
 (2) The design work referred to in subsection (1) must be carried out or supervised by 1 or more licensed building practitioners who are licensed to carry out or supervise that work.
-(3) The plans and specifications that contain the design work referred to in subsection (1) must be accompanied by a memorandum—
+(3) The plans and specifications that contain the design work referred to in subsection (1) must be accompanied by a certificate of work—
   (a) provided by 1 or more licensed building practitioners who carried out or supervised that design work; and (b) that identifies that design work; and
   (c) that states—